Destinations Italy Florence & Tuscany

 Drag to see more

-Thirteen rooms inside a historic palazzo on Via Maggio — Oltrarno's main antique-dealer street.
-Every room has its own personality: antique Florentine furniture, hand-sourced fabrics, original frescoed ceilings, clawfoot tubs, curated bookshelves.
-Breakfast is included.
-The location is the right one: walking distance to Pitti, Santo Spirito, and the better Oltrarno restaurants.
+Thirteen individually-designed rooms inside a historic palazzo at Via Maggio 35 — Oltrarno's main antique-dealer street.
+The work of architect Francesco Maestrelli with city natives Matteo Perduca and Betty Soldi (the calligrapher whose hand you'll see across the typography), every room has its own personality: antique Florentine furniture, hand-sourced fabrics, frescoed ceilings in select rooms, clawfoot tubs, curated bookshelves.
+Breakfast included.
 Feels like a friend's very stylish Florentine apartment, not a hotel.

 What it's known for